NextCenturyCorporation/MCS/machine_common_sense/scenes/SCHEMA.md

 - `goal` ([goal config](#goal-config), optional): The goal for the scene.
 Default: none
 - `intuitivePhysics` (bool, optional): Specific performer and room setup for intuitive physics scenes.
 - `isometric` (bool, optional): Specific performer and room setup for agent scenes.
-- `name` (string, optional): A unique name for the scene used for our logs.
+- `name` (string, required): A unique name for the scene used for our logs.
 Default: the filename
 - `objects` ([object config](#object-config) array, optional): The objects for the scene.
 Default: `[]`
 - `performerStart` ([transform config](#transform-config), optional): The starting position and rotation of the performer (the "player").
 Only the `position.x`, `position.z`, `rotation.x` (head tilt), and `rotation.y` properties are used.
 Default: `{ "position": { "x": 0, "z": 0 }, "rotation": { "y": 0 } }`
 - `version` (int, optional): The version of this scene configuration.
 Default: the latest version